Understanding the VAWA and U Visa Psychological Evaluation Process

 Anxiety and depression, from a somatic therapy perspective, are not problems to eliminate but signals from the body indicating imbalance or unmet needs.
 Rather than suppressing these states, somatic therapy emphasizes listening to them with curiosity.

-My thoughts on belonging to the American experiment as First First-Generation Immigrant
+My thoughts on belonging to the American experiment as a First-Generation Immigrant living

 What we witness socially is often a projection of what remains unresolved psychologically.
 Meaningful change, therefore, requires more than policy shifts; it calls for internal healing.
 It asks us to cultivate empathy and courageously explore the hidden parts of ourselves that shape how we relate to others.